MasterSloth/EverQuest-Legends-Companion-App-Unofficial/README.md

 - The developers are slowly updating their own map files for the game, once those are feature complete we will be swapping over to them, in the meantime we use Brewalls.
 - Location tracking is not continuous by default — the `/loc` command updates your position, and binding it to a movement key can simulate live position tracking

+**Planned improvements:**
-**Planned improvements:** additional map functionality, expanded search capabilities, quality-of-life improvements, general UI polish.
+- Additional map functionality, expanded search capabilities, quality-of-life improvements, general UI polish.

 ---